rancher/rancher-docs/docs/reference-guides/best-practices/rancher-server/tips-for-scaling-rancher.md

 ### Keeping Kubernetes Versions Up to Date
 Similar to Rancher versions, it is advisable to keep your kubernetes cluster up to date.
 This will ensure that your cluster contains any available performance enhancements or bug fixes.

-### Optimizing ETCD
+### Optimizing etcd
-The two main bottlenecks to [ETCD performance](https://etcd.io/docs/v3.4/op-guide/performance/) are disk speed and network speed.
+The two main bottlenecks to [etcd performance](https://etcd.io/docs/v3.4/op-guide/performance/) are disk speed and network speed.
 Optimization to either should improve performance.
-For information regarding ETCD performance see [Slow etcd performance (performance testing and optimization)](https://www.suse.com/support/kb/doc/?id=000020100) and [Tuning etcd for Large Installations](https://docs.ranchermanager.rancher.io/how-to-guides/advanced-user-guides/tune-etcd-for-large-installs).
+For information regarding etcd performance see [Slow etcd performance (performance testing and optimization)](https://www.suse.com/support/kb/doc/?id=000020100) and [Tuning etcd for Large Installations](https://docs.ranchermanager.rancher.io/how-to-guides/advanced-user-guides/tune-etcd-for-large-installs).
 Information on disks can also be found [in our docs](https://docs.Ranchermanager.Rancher.io/v2.5/pages-for-subheaders/installation-requirements#disks).

-Theoretically, the more nodes in an ETCD cluster the slower it will be due to replication requirements [source](https://etcd.io/docs/v3.3/faq).
+Theoretically, the more nodes in an etcd cluster the slower it will be due to replication requirements [source](https://etcd.io/docs/v3.3/faq).
 This may be counter-intuitive to common scaling approaches.
-It can also be inferred that ETCD performance will be inversely affected by distance between nodes as that will slow down network communication.
+It can also be inferred that etcd performance will be inversely affected by distance between nodes as that will slow down network communication.